Signalling work & system testing - October 2024

 What to expect if you live alongside the rail corridor

-Residents along the rail corridor may hear noise associated with testing (e.g. traffic control set-up and pack down, train movements, horns, light vehicles and work personnel) and additional vehicle movements including railbus operations.
+Residents along the rail corridor may hear noise associated with testing and construction work (e.g. traffic control set-up and pack down, train movements, horns, light vehicles, hand tools and work personnel) and additional vehicle movements including railbus operations.

 All staff will be fully briefed about their community responsibilities in relation to minimising noise and disruption after hours.